siddharth201/MyNotes/iOS_Interview_Questions/iOS_Interview_Questions.md

 Method dispatch is about **how Swift decides which method to run when you call it.**

 It’s essentially the "lookup mechanism" for functions and methods.

+---

+### Why it matters

+It affects:

+• Performance
+• Polymorphism
+• Behavior in protocols & inheritance

+---

 Swift supports multiple dispatch mechanisms for performance and flexibility: